My recovery from manic depression has been an evolution, not a sudden miracle. – Patty Duke

 - High sex drive

-- Impulsivity, like deciding to quit a job
+- Tendency to show poor judgment, such as deciding to quit a job

 - Periods of time with an especially energetic mood.